 RSO is mostly used in form of small pellets that are then placed under the tongue where they can be easily absorbed.
 Alternatively, they can be swallowed or vaporized.
 Most users recommend a low dosage at first, especially if you’re not used to THC.

-Which Type of Cannabis Concentrate Is Your Favorite?
+Which Type of Wax Concentrate Is Your Favorite?